polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/benchmarking.md

     }
     ```

+  The detail syntax and functionality can be seen in the [`benchmarks!` macro documentation](https://substrate.dev/rustdocs/v3.0.0/frame_benchmarking/macro.benchmarks.html).

 - At the end, it deduces a multi-variable linear equation for the weight function on how the
-  computation time changes with respect to the change of your specified variables.
+  execution time changes with respect to the change of your specified variables.

 - It generates a `WeightInfo` structure in Rust that can either be further tweaked, or easily
   integrated into your runtime.